Biden chooses 3 for Fed board, including first Black woman

 Raskin’s first term as a Fed governor followed her work as Maryland’s commissioner of financial regulation.
 Before her government jobs, Raskin had worked as a lawyer at Arnold & Porter, a high-profile Washington firm, and as a managing director at the Promontory Financial Group.

+Kathleen Murphy, CEO of the Massachusetts Bankers Association, worked with Raskin when Raskin was Maryland's banking regulator from 2007 to 2010 and Murphy led the Maryland bankers' group.
+Murphy said the state's financial industry regarded her as a “strong regulator but a fair regulator.”

+“She has always had a very collaborative approach,” Murphy said.
+“She wanted to make sure all the voices were at the table when decisions were made.”

-Two years ago, in an opinion column in The New York Times, Raskin criticized the Fed’s willingness to support lending to oil and gas companies as part of its efforts to bolster the financial sector in the depths of the pandemic recession.
+Still, Raskin is likely to draw fire from critics for her progressive views on climate change and the oil and gas industry.
+Two years ago, in an opinion column in The New York Times, she criticized the Fed’s willingness to support lending to oil and gas companies as part of its efforts to bolster the financial sector in the depths of the pandemic recession.

 Raskin is married to Rep. Jamie Raskin, a liberal Maryland Democrat who gained widespread visibility as a member of the House Judiciary Committee when it brought impeachment charges against President Donald Trump.